sja-thedude/sja-thedude/README.md

 ## Educational Qualifications
 I have Completed :
   - Bachelors in Computer Application!
-  - Professional Diploma in Mobile App Development!
+  - Professional Diploma in Mobile App Development distinction!
-  - Advanced Diploma in Web Development!
+  - Advanced Diploma in Web Development with distinction!
-  - Advanced Diploma in Web Design!
+  - Advanced Diploma in Web Design with distinction!
-  - Master in Computer Application!
+  - Master in Computer Application with gpa 3.84/4 !

   You can view my<a href="https://sjathedude.wordpress.com"> Portfolio </a>for entire information and also for the projects I build!
 &nbsp;